tombjorn/TicTacToe/README.md

 # TicTacToe

-multiple improvements throughout the build process, starting off with human vs human then implementing a simple 'machine learning' system for human vs CPU (TTTCpu.py) then hopefully shortly followed by Tic Tac Toe V2, which implements the cpu system in TTTCpu
+TicTacToeV1 - multiple improvements throughout the build process, starting off with human vs human.
+PrototypeCPU - then implementing a simple 'machine learning' system for human vs CPU.
+TTTvCPU - Ended up scrapping the prototype algorithm, going for a simpler method.
+Weighing then organising the patterns by weight, picking the max, and cycleing through the corresponding patter.